-SynBio is one of our largest shareholder and currently owns approximately 20.9% of our common stock.
+SynBio is one of our largest shareholder and currently owns approximately 9.9% of our common stock and all of of our outstanding Series A Preferred Stock.
 In August 2011, we entered into a Co-Development Agreement with SynBio, which is still in effect, pursuant to which we granted an exclusive license to SynBio to develop pharmaceutical products within Russia and the CIS using certain molecule(s) based on SynBio's technology and our proprietary technologies: PolyXen, OncoHist and ImuXen.
 In return, SynBio granted us an exclusive license to use the pre-clinical and clinical data generated by SynBio in certain agreed upon products and engage in the development of commercial drug candidates.